 The courts might not deem an EULA as enforceable if the user is not required to agree to the terms before purchase.
 An exception (as seen in Klocek v.
 Gateway and Brower v.
 Gateway) to this rule is that the EULA might still be enforceable if the user has a reasonable timeframe to return the product if they disagree.
 Many call the EULAs in these examples shrink-wrap or click-through agreements because consumers do not see them until they open the packaging or click through the product.

-Another instance where an EULA will not be enforceable is where the terms are ridiculous or in conflict with prevailing laws of the land.
-Under German laws, End User License Agreement could be categorized as AGB, meaning general terms and conditions, which are generally valid, but not always enforceable.
+Another instance where a EULA will not be enforceable is where the terms are ridiculous or in conflict with the land’s prevailing laws.
+Under German laws, End User License Agreement could be categorized as AGB, meaning general terms and conditions, which are generally valid but not always enforceable.